 One of the biggest factors in how much enjoyment your kids are going to get out of mountain biking is how well their bike performs.
-No, it doesn’t have to be the fanciest or most expensive mountain biking to be fun, but it does need to be lightweight, fit properly, and work well.
+No, it doesn’t have to be the fanciest or most expensive mountain bike to be fun, but it does need to be lightweight, fit properly, and work well.

 Over several years of testing and reviewing kids bikes, we’ve discovered that the BEST kids bikes are generally produced by kid-specific companies.
 They’ve put the time, investment, and engineering dollars into focusing on what really makes a bike good for children.

 That said, we’ve been pleased to see some of the big bike brands recognizing the increase of young riders in the sport and improving their offerings.
-While we still think the big brands lag behind, they do have some legitimate and options, especially on the more affordable end of the spectrum.
+While we still think the big brands lag behind, they do have some legitimate options, especially on the more affordable end of the spectrum.
 When it comes to youth-sized 26″ and 27.5″ bikes, a few big bike brands (like Pivot) are also producing exceptional bikes.

 What follows is a list of what we consider the BEST mountain bike brands for kids bikes.
 Many of these brands offer bikes across multiple sizes.

 These are the bikes you would want to be riding if you could go back in time and be a kid again.
-Trailcraft calls their offering “category leading bikes” and we agree.
+Trailcraft calls their offering “category-leading bikes” and we agree.

-They offer both 24″ and 26″ hardtail and full-suspension offerings.
+They offer 20″, 24″, 26″, and 27.5″ hardtail and full-suspension offerings.
 Their bikes are super lightweight and can be built with custom component packages.